-Table 1 Japan's Return to External Balance, Simplest Cas rn to External Balance, Simplest Case Table 1 Japan's Return -- --------------------------------------- ------------------------ real appreciation by reducing the equilibrating increase in the price of Japanese nontradables relative to tradables.
-At the same time, an increase in the international trade elasticity reduces the terms of trade improvement sharply, but has a smaller proportional effect on the extent of necessary real appreciation, which remains at nearly 30 percent in the $\theta = 1$ case.
-In the highest elasticity case (last row of Table 1), the terms of trade increase is 14.6 percent and the real appreciation 18.6 percent numbers that seem somewhat too small, in light of past experiences, to be plausible.
+Table 1: Return to external balance, simplest case

+Under the lowest-elasticity scenario in the table (the first row), the yen appreciates in real terms by 37.5 percent - over 10 percent for every percent of GDP in current-account adjustment.
+Higher values of θ do not affect the terms of trade change in this simulation, but they do reduce the needed extent of real appreciation by reducing the equilibrating increase in the price of Japanese nontradables relative to tradables.
+At the same time, an increase in the international-trade elasticity reduces the terms of trade improvement sharply, but has a smaller proportional effect on the extent of necessary real appreciation, which remains at nearly 30 percent in the $\theta = 1$ case.
+In the highest elasticity case (last row of table 1), the terms of trade increase is 14.6 percent and the real appreciation 18.6 percent - numbers that seem somewhat too small, in light of past experiences, to be plausible.